Pachysentis: Species

-P. rugosus has been found to infest the large intestine of Azaras's capuchin (Sapajus cay) in Rio de Janeiro, Brazil, and the tufted capuchin (Sapajus apella), also in Brazil.
+P. rugosus has been found to infest the large intestine of Azaras's capuchin (Sapajus cay) in from a dissection conducted in Rio de Janeiro, Brazil, and the tufted capuchin (Sapajus apella), also from Brazil.
 The proboscis is armed with 42 hooks without barbs arranged into six rows of four hooks each followed by six rows of three hooks each.
 This species can be identified by its clustered cement glands and long leminisci that reach the anterior testis.
 The species name rugosus is Latin for 'wrinkled'.